Funding Promotion Areas State, economy & society

 • Economics

+Due to the complex interactions between variegated individual choices and other factors, the identification of causal relations poses a particular challenge for economists.
+Most importantly, in the social sciences empirical research on causes and effects is frequently only able to employ a non-experimental study design.
+State-of-the-art methods of empirical economic research, econometrics and, not least, experimental economics offer a wide spectrum of tools, however, to confront these identification problems.
 Against this background, the Fritz Thyssen Foundation supports the analysis of economic relations that are not yet sufficiently understood as well as their consequences for the economy, society and political system.
-At the heart of support are empirical projects with convincing strategies for identifying causal relationships.
-Here, equal support is devoted to the investigation of fundamental economic questions as well as to the evaluation of specific individual measures.
+At the heart of support are theoretical works or empirical projects with convincing strategies for identifying causal relationships.
+The investigation of fundamental economic questions are at the forefront of funding action.
 Crucial aspects include relevance to society and the novelty of insights generated by funded research.

 • Jurisprudence